 \subsection{Volume integrated energies}

 We define the volume integral energies as,

 which we will use throughout this entire study.
 We plot the integral energy ratio $\emagb/\ekinb$ (top) and $\M$ (bottom) in \autoref{fig:integral_energies}, colouring by $\Pnu$.
 These colours will be maintained throughout the entire study.
 In log-linear space, we immediately identify the kinematic (exponential growth; highlighted in dark violet) and saturated (stationarity; highlighted with grey) stages of the dynamo in the $\emagb/\ekinb$ plot, which all experiments undertake (i.e., all simulations are above the critical $\Rm$ for small-scale dynamo growth; {\citealt{Ruzmaikin1981_rm_crit,Haugen2004_dynamo_mach_and_crit_rm,Schekochihin2004_critical_dynamo,Federrath2014_supersonic_dynamo,Seta_2015_STFdynamo_rm_crit}}).
 In log-linear scale, the nonlinear stage (\autoref{eq:linear_growth}) between the two regimes is quite obfuscated.
 However, it is clearly observed in the $\M(t/t_0)$ plot, shown in the bottom panel of \autoref{fig:integral_energies}.
 The transition happens between $30 \leq t/t_0 \leq 70$ between kinematic and saturated stages.
-This corresponds to the backreacting magnetic field steepening the kinetic energy cascade as $\nabla\cdot(\rho\vecB{v}\otimes\vecB{v}) \sim \nabla\cdot(\vecB{b}\otimes\vecB{b}) + \nabla b^2$ throughout the $k$ modes in the cascade (see Fig. B1 in~\citealt{Beattie2023_GorD_P1} and theory in \citealt{Schekochihin2002_saturation_evolution}).
+This corresponds to the backreacting magnetic field modifying the kinetic energy cascade as $\bnab\cdot(\rho\vecB{v}\otimes\vecB{v}) \sim \bnab\cdot(\vecB{b}\otimes\vecB{b}) + \bnab b^2$ throughout the $k$ modes in the cascade (see Fig. B1 in~\citealt{Beattie2023_GorD_P1} and theory in \citealt{Schekochihin2002_saturation_evolution}).
 We tabulate all of the $\emagb/\ekinb$ saturation statistics in \autoref{tab:sims}, averaged over the saturated $\emagb/\ekinb$ and $\Ma$ in the grey region, $t/t_0 \geq 75$, all of which indicate a quite small effect throughout $0.01 \leq \Pnu \leq \infty$ range, always maintaining $\emagb/\ekinb \approx 0.15$, corresponding to $\Ma \approx 2.5$, consistent within $1\sigma$ with $\Pnu = \infty$ calculations in \citet{Federrath2011_mach_dynamo}.
 This indicates that the bulk viscosity does not have a large effect on the low-$k$ modes, which dominate the integral energies \citep{Beattie2022_ion_alfven_fluctuations}.
 This is suggestive that previous $\M$ dependencies upon small-scale dynamo saturation, e.g., \citet{Federrath2011_mach_dynamo,Seta2021_saturation_supersonic_dynamo,Sur2023_dynamo}, are being controlled (more specifically the magnetic field being suppressed) by the lowest $k$ modes.
 Performing the same calculation with instead the Helmholtz decomposed integral kinetic energies,